2018 Fall Lecture Series

 Presented by Bruce Thompson, Ph.D.

 We will contrast Eisenhower’s masterful use of intelligence during the Second World War and the frustrations, setbacks, and ambiguities of the American intelligence enterprise during the 1950s.
-TICKETS
+SOLD OUT

 (FRI, DEC 7) EZRA POUND